 How automation can enhance your colony counting workflows

-Colony counting is widely used in food and drug safety tests, biomedical tests, and environmental monitoring as a method for accurately determining organism abundance and cell survival.
-But colony counting can quickly become a tedious and time-consuming task, especially when faced with hundreds or even thousands of colonies per plate.
+Colony counting is widely used in environmental monitoring, biomedical testing and in food or drug safety testing.
+Scientists calculate the total viable count (TVC) or colony forming units (CFU) from the counted colonies.
+This data can be used to generate growth curves of cell survival or measure organism abundance.
+However, colony counting can quickly become a tedious and time-consuming task, especially when faced with hundreds or even thousands of colonies per plate.

 Ready to let the robots do the counting?